bernie-g/geckolib/README.md

 }
 ```
 ## Documentation
 GeckoLib provides detailed documentation in the form of a [wiki](https://github.com/bernie-g/geckolib/wiki) and javadocs.
+GeckoLib is currently available for 1.12 and 1.15.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.